interrogator/corpkit/README.md

 >>> from corpkit import Corpus

 # Make corpus from path
 >>> unparsed = Corpus('data/nyt/years')

+# parse it, return the new parsed corpus object
 >>> corpus = unparsed.parse()

 # search nyt for modal auxiliaries: